notificationapi-com/docs/docs/quick-start/send-a-notification.md

 class NotificationAPI
   def initialize(client_id, client_secret)
+    # if in the CA region, use 'https://api.ca.notificationapi.com'
+    # if in the EU region, use 'https://api.eu.notificationapi.com'
     @base_url = 'https://api.notificationapi.com'
     @client_id = client_id
     @auth_token = Base64.strict_encode64("#{client_id}:#{client_secret}")
+    # if in the CA region, use 'api.ca.notificationapi.com'
+    # if in the EU region, use 'api.eu.notificationapi.com'
     @http_client = Net::HTTP.new('api.notificationapi.com', 443)
     @http_client.use_ssl = true
   end